Densetsu no Starfy 4

-is a platform video game developed by Tose and published by Nintendo for the Nintendo DS.
+is a 2006 platform video game developed by Tose and published by Nintendo for the Nintendo DS.
 It is the fourth game in The Legendary Starfy series.
 As with the other games in the series, Densetsu no Starfy 4 features Stafy, known as Starfy in Western regions, as the main character.
 He is joined by his sister Starly and his friend Moe the clam.
 The three of them help out other undersea creatures and fights numerous villains.

-It was also the first game to use the updated CERO rating system.
+It was followed by a sequel, The Legendary Starfy.

 Plot

 While Starfy and his family sleep in the Pufftop Palace, a nearby land known as the Amy Kingdom is under attack.
 The heart-shaped Monamool Stone held there is stolen by an evil female snake named Degil.
 Mattel, a princess from Amy Castle, flees to seek Starfy's help.
 When Moe the clam sees Mattel and hears about her, he rushes toward Pufftop Palace, bursts inside the front door, and tells everyone that she would like to speak with them about the Amy Kingdom tragedy.
 Starfy dozes off, and Moe tells him to listen, then Starly pets Moe and talks to him about his love, Ruby the zebra turkeyfish, while Starfy sits and plays with his handheld game console that resembles the original Nintendo DS.
 Later, after their relaxation, Starfy, Starly and Moe go with Mattel to stop Degil and restore peace to the Amy Kingdom.